csys-fresher-batch-2019/sql-nivedha/README.md

 --Display the count of selected users in the interview select count(*) from intervieww where inter_status='selected';

---this function update the interview status based on the interview marks select user_id,client_id,INTERVIEW_PERFORMANCE(5)as interview_performance from intervieww where user_id=202;

 drop table intervieww;
 drop sequence sl_no_sqn;
 drop sequence clientt_id_sqn;